-Dr. Hugo K. Dooner is a Principal Investigator in the Waksman Institute and Professor II in the Plant Biology and Pathology Department at Rutgers - New Brunswick.
+Dr. Hugo K. Dooner is a Distinguished Professor in the Plant Biology Department at Rutgers and a Principal Investigator in the Waksman Institute.
 He was elected to the National Academy of Sciences in 2007 for his studies on the contribution of transposable elements and recombination to the genetic diversity of maize.
 He discovered extreme haplotype variation among inbred maize lines and developed heterologous transposon tagging to isolate genes of agricultural importance.
 His lab studies transposon architecture and interactions to elucidate gene function and to create a more efficient resource for reverse genetics.

 His lab performs studies on genome structure, homologous meiotic recombination, and functional genomics in maize.
 They have observed that rather than adhering to a rigid plan, the genomes of many organisms, like maize and humans, comprise mobile, gene-coding DNA elements.
 Dooner sees these as small islands of gene-coding regions in a vast sea of highly repeated sequences.
 In maize, these "islands" shift positions along or between chromosomes, yet remain intact and functional in the process.
 With chromosomal exchanges limited to the sequences between gene-coding regions, genes remain unscathed in different neighborhoods.
 The result is functional genes in multiple neighborhoods, concluding that this picture is one of a protective evolutionary adaptation.